MekkaSiekka/genetic-programming-for-evolving-morphology/README.md

 <img src="./img/multi.png" width="300">

 ## Prerequisite
-OS: I only use Ubuntu but it is very easy to use VS etc. to have fun with this repo.
+OS: I use Ubuntu but it is very easy to use VS etc. to have fun with this repo.

 Compiler: I use `g++` with `-ofast` and multithread optimization with `opemmp`